New year, new start, new tourism more eco-friendly?

 In conclusion, socially responsible travel will be a challenge in the first few months for both travellers and tourism professionals as we adjust to the transition.
 These new changes will hopefully last as more and more people have opened their eyes on environmental issues.
 As Lonely Planet puts it “we have a responsibility towards local communities, the environment, and to ourselves to improve the way we go about exploring our world.”

-So make good choices and a local DMC that is able to support you with those responsible choices!
+a local DMC that is able to support you with those responsible choices!